My decision-making process behind curation at Beatport

 One of the things I do now as a music curator at Beatport is to feature releases on the store.
 Every week I listen to thousands of tracks (literally) and decide whether to feature each or not.
 And since featuring placements are very limited, I have to decide thoroughly.

 If you think about it, that’s thousands of micro-decisions to make every week.
-I started to analyse what are some common patterns in my decision-making process, and I thought to share my observations with you.
+I started to analyse some common patterns in my decision-making process, and I thought I would share my observations with you.

-Here are four things that I pay attention to:
+Here are some of the things that I pay attention to:

 Production.
 I use production as a broad term to describe the overall quality of sound design, arrangement, mixdown and all other nuances that form how a track sounds.
 Sometimes a track has some decent musical ideas, but how does it sound?
 Would it be played well in a DJ mix?
 Would it hold up on a big sound system in a club?
 Since the electronic dance music genres I deal with are predominantly made for the dancefloors and play a big role in the DJ culture, these questions are essential.
 In 2016 I published a post where I gave my insights into what I think is the criteria of professional productions, and it’s still relevant.